 It’s not free, however.
 The best free alternative I’ve found is the PearBudget spreadsheet, which works in pretty much any spreadsheet program I’ve ever tried.
 It does most of the work of You Need a Budget, though it’s not quite as slick in terms of all of the views you can generate.

 For emails big and small

 I’ve been using Gmail as my primary email tool for almost a decade now.
-It justdoes almost everything I want it to do.
+It just does almost everything I want it to do.
 It works everywhere I go.
 It makes reading, replying, composing, and searching through email about as easy as can be.
 It lets me drag and drop attachments really easily.
 And it’s free.

 As much as I like it, I do have a few nits to pick with it and it is possible that at some point in the future I might use something else.
 The biggest nit I have is that it doesn’t thread conversations with people very well.
-Often, I just want to see all of the email that I’ve exchanged with a single person over time but I can’t really view all of that at once with Gmail.
+Often, I just want to see all of the emails that I’ve exchanged with a single person over time but I can’t really view all of that at once with Gmail.

 (I have been looking at Unibox as a possible alternative to Gmail.
 I have not tried it or attempted switching to it as of yet, but it does one thing I really like and that’s center everything around conversations with people rather than messages received.
-It essentially makes email look like text messaging, in other words, and I can really see how it’s useful.
+It essentially makes the email look like text messaging, in other words, and I can really see how it’s useful.
 On the other hand, it’s expensive and Gmail is free and it would require me to get used to a different email workflow.)

 For focusing on a specific writing task

 When I want to bear down on a specific writing task, particularly a first draft of an article or a book chapter or something like that, I actually don’t like using TextWrangler (or any word processing program).
 It is very easy for me to get distracted in those programs because I’ll find myself searching for the perfect word, only to find that I end up distracted, looking at a website or something else.